Fall Reading Center

 12. Fine Motor Center – tweezers, beads, lacing cards, nuts and bolts, tongs

-13. Technology-Free Listening Center – books with CDs or teacher-recorded stories
+13. Technology-Free Listening Center – books on CDs or teacher-recorded stories

 14. Housekeeping/Daily Living Center – real-life tasks with kid-sized household items